CivicActions/agile-california/documentation/usds-checklist.md

 #### answers to key questions

-1. MVP shipped (made public) on day 5 of the Sprint.
-It was shown (in buggy prototype state) to users on Days 3 and 4.
+1. MVP was shown to test users after Sprint 4.
-2. Seven minutes.
+2. Including tests, we deploy in less than 10 minutes.
-3. Sprints have been 4 days each in this initial Sprint.
+3. Used very rapid Sprints of 2 Sprints per week, or 2.5 days per Sprint.
 4. Git
 5. Github issue queue
-6. Trello, prioritized in the Sprint planning meeting.
+6. Waflle, on top of GitHub Issues.
-7. Every 2 days.
+7. Everyday, with Waffle.
-8. User interviews, fed into backlog prioritization.
+8. Every demo (twice per week) we have formal interaction with users, who also did additional testing, amounting to approximately 3 feedback sessions per week.
-9. Early gap was inaccess to tool (access only through screenshare), later gaps were in poor UX, inaccess to relativized data.
+9. We identified fundamental needs unmet by existing technology, especially around communication, and specializations of communication around fostering, such as medical incidents and visitation.

 <a name="Play5"></a>
 ## Play 5